 So, let’s get to it.
 Here are the steps for my summer skincare routine:

 1) First, I exfoliate with used coffee grounds.

 I take a pinch of wet coffee grounds from my coffee pot and exfoliate my face in a gentle, circular motion.
 This can get messy, but one only needs a pinch.
 I only exfoliate with coffee grounds these days.

 2) Mix a tiny amount of Organic Tomato Paste with a tiny amount of Unpasteurized Manuka Honey

 I don’t need much to do this, and neither do you.
 I mix it as well as I can, and always make sure the honey is unpasteurized, so its enzymes maintain their activity.
 The honey might be difficult to mix, but it is fantastic for the skin, especially for any scratches, scars and burns.
-(Click here for my blog on why Unpasteurized Manuka Honey is phenomenal for your skin, especially for wounds.)
+(Click here for my blog on why Unpasteurized Manuka Honey is phenomenal for your skin, especially for any fresh scars.)